joelouthan/Theologicus/src/doctrine-christ-saves/05-the-covenant-of-god.md

 Who else but God could not simply 'glorify' or 'glorifying' but yet 'glorified' his people already?
 How can someone already have done something in the past that has not yet happened?

-That is God.
+Only God can do that.
 He has made a promise, and nothing can ever break that promise.
 If he predestined you, then he glorified you.

 You are as good as saved.